AxionQc/Costco-Chicken/README.md

-A mod that adds the Costco Rotisseiry Chicken, not much else
+A mod that adds the Costco Rotisserie Chicken, not much else